NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 We expect the requirement will have the following outcomes if adopted in code:

--  Fewer homes will experience overheating.
+-  Fewer homes will be prone to overheating due to excessive solar gains in the summer.
+However, some homes will still overheat — in part because of internal gains and humidity loads that are beyond the scope of this requirement.
 -  Builders will still be able to construct highly-glazed and very highly-glazed homes, provided they continue to comply with all other parts of the NBC.
-Builders of these homes will no longer be able to use high-solar-gain glass.
+But builders of these homes will no longer be able to use high-solar-gain glass.
 If these homes feature significant amounts of windows facing east and west, builders will be required to install low-solar-gain windows.
 -  Builders of typical, market-housing will no longer be able to use high-gain windows if those homes have predominate east or west facing glazing; they will have to opt for a mid-gain or low-gain instead.
 -  Appropriate passive solar design will not be restricted.
 Builders can continue to use high-gain windows provided that window areas are consistent with passive solar design principles, and they are protected by appropriate overhangs.
+-  Builders will have several measures that they can use to meet this requirement: reducing window area, re-locating east and west facing windows to south, and using low-solar-gain windows.
 -  Builders will not be required to install air-conditioning as an outcome of this requirement.
 Builders will not be permitted to install air-conditioning as an alternate means to comply with this requirement.

 ##  HTAP instructions: ##